luismiguelfeijoo/banking-project/README.md

 Despite covering most of the requirements this project can always improve, some things I've come up with are:

 * Make more integration tests
-* Adding a better login handler
+* Adding a better way to handle login
 * Making logs more robust on exceptions

 If you've all the way here let me know your thoughts!🤓